 - An agent is supposed to show the relevant accounts to the Principal as and when the Principal demands.

 - An agent has the duty to communicate any difficulty whatsoever he may come across while doing the Principal’s business.
 He is supposed to perform due diligence in this regard.

-- If any material fact has been concealed or the business is not carried out in the manner that the Principal directed, the Principal can repudiate the contract between them.
+- If any material fact has been concealed or the business is not carried out in the manner that the Principal directed, the Principal can repudiate the contract of agency between them.